ohliumliu/connectingdots/capybara.md

 ```
 Capybara's in-code comment is actually very helpful ([Github](https://github.com/jnicklas/capybara/blob/master/lib/capybara/node/matchers.rb#L201)).

+### Issues with timing
+After an action, it might take some time for an element to show up.
+If we use `page.find("css selector")`, capybara
+can wait for a certain period of time to accommodate this delay.
+It seems that other matchers may not be so smart in this aspect, at least click_link command is not.

 ### Browser
 Capybara simulates operations on a browser, and it supports several browsers, called driver in this context.
 The default doesn't
 support javascript, so we need to use an alternative.
 I am using [PhantomJS with Poltergeist](phantomjs.md).